FIFA 12: Reception

 FIFA 12 has received critical acclaim with a score of 90 on Metacritic for both the Xbox 360 and PS3 versions.
 IGN gave the game a 9.5 out of 10 rating.
 1UP.com gave it an A score, praising its refinements and new features.
 Eurogamer gave it a 9 out of 10 rating, calling it a "welcome edition" and "a step forward for the series".
 Although several errors have been found throughout the career mode such as players disappearing from season to season and being unable to load progress.

 The UEFA Euro 2012 expansion pack received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
 While praised for its presentation, it was criticized for its replay value, outdated gameplay, lack of new soundtrack, expensive price tag, gameplay bugs, exclusion of the qualifying rounds, and the lack of known of its predecessors, in particular the decision to not include the 'Captain Your Country' mode which proved extremely popular with consumers.
 The expansion pack constantly freezes online, often resulting in losses late in online tournament play.
 Losses like this can even come when a player is leading and the game is officially over.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded FIFA 12 with "Sports Game of the Year".

 Sales

 FIFA 12 sold 3.2 million copies in its first week of availability, up 23 percent over FIFA 11s performance.
 This makes it the "fastest selling sports game ever", according to publisher EA.
+On October 27, 2011, EA reported that FIFA 12 had shipped eight million and sold five million units.